 The fix is to compute calibration on a held-out random sample of all model emissions, not just the executed cohort.
 This requires logging predictions that did not turn into trades and the ground-truth outcomes for those predictions (price action over the relevant window even though no position was taken).
 The discipline cost is small; the analytical correctness gain is large.

-A worked drift detection: 90 days of a research agent
+A worked drift detection: a synthetic research-agent stream

-Initial calibration (week 1-4).
-Brier score 0.184.
-Reliability diagram clean: bucket-wise predicted probability matches empirical frequency within one standard error in every decile.
+Period 1 (calibrated).
+Brier 0.188.
+The reliability diagram is clean: bucket-wise predicted probability matches empirical frequency within one standard error in every decile.

-Resolution (the model's ability to discriminate between cases) is roughly stable.
-Reliability degraded sharply.
-The model is still picking the right direction at roughly the same rate; it is reporting too-high confidence in those picks.
-Sizing engines that scale position size with confidence (Kelly, fractional-Kelly) silently take larger positions on the over-confident half and lose money even when the directional call is good.
+Reliability − Resolution + Uncertainty reproduces the Brier column to rounding (0.190 and 0.231).
+Uncertainty is the irreducible base-rate variance o(1 − o) ≤ 0.25; the base rate sits near 0.5 both periods.
+Resolution barely moves; reliability climbs almost ten-fold.
+The model still picks the right direction at roughly the same rate; it just reports too-high confidence.
+Sizing engines that scale position size with confidence (Kelly, fractional-Kelly) silently take larger positions in the over-confident period and lose money even when the directional call is good.

 This is the textbook signature of calibration drift, and it is the one that an output-only QA process misses entirely because the directional accuracy looks fine.